vikfroberg/cv/README.md

 ### Consultant
 *June 2015 - February 2016*

-Worked as a consultant helping clients including Volvo CE, IHM, Kodamera and Xelera.
+Worked as a consultant helping clients including Volvo CE, IHM, Bio Venture Hub, Kodamera and Xelera.

 - Lead the development of a commenting system written in React for Volvo CE's innovation platform.
 - Developed an in-house solution for creating modular one pagers for Kodamera.